pa11y/pa11y/README.md

 ### How can pa11y log in if my site's behind basic auth?

-Use the `page.settings` option either in your JS code or in your JSON config file to set a username and password:
+Use the `page.settings` option either in your JS code or in your config file to set a username and password:

 ```js
 pa11y({